 What better way to see Prince Edward Island than with a birds-eye view while parasailing?
 Choose from three different rope lengths and don’t forget your camera!

-Sailing in PEI
+Boating and Sailing in PEI

-Whether you bring your own boat, join a charter, or want to brush up your skills at a sailing school, Prince Edward Island offers stunning harbours and breathtaking coastlines which will take your breath away.
+Whether you bring your own boat, join a charter, or wish to brush up your skills at a sailing school, Prince Edward Island offers stunning harbours and breathtaking coastlines which will take your breath away.

 NOTE: A Pleasure Craft Operator Card is required to operate power-driven boats and watercraft in Canada - learn more.